Personal tools

 Group leader: Rita Abranches

-The main objective of our current research is to integrate the fundamental and applied aspects of Molecular Farming - the production of high value molecules such as recombinant proteins and secondary metabolites in plant based systems.
+The main objective of our research is to integrate the fundamental and applied aspects of Molecular Farming - the production of high value molecules such as recombinant proteins and secondary metabolites, in plant based systems.

-We are particularly interested in plant cell suspension cultures as platforms for the production of valuable molecules with applications in the pharmaceutical and food industries.
-We are mainly using two model species, Medicago truncatula (A17) and Nicotiana tabaccum (BY-2), but also the non-model species Cynara cardunculus commonly known as Thistle.
+We are particularly interested in plant cell suspension cultures as platforms for the production of valuable molecules with applications in the pharmaceutical, food and feed industries.
+We are currently using two model species, Medicago truncatula (A17) and Nicotiana tabacum (BY-2).

 We are using these platforms to study cellular mechanisms while producing high-value molecules, which adds an applied dimension to this research and enhances the importance of fundamental cell biology questions.